heldr/grunt-smushit/README.md

 ```

 ## Documentation
-There are 4 ways to use grunt-smushit:
+There are many ways to use grunt-smushit:

 ```js
 smushit:{